-We are proud to announce the release of our fifth newsletter, Issue 2020.2!
-This issue’s theme is couch conservation, and includes information about making a difference without needing to sit up.
-You can also take on a rainforest challenge, meet Orangutan Supporter Kai, learn more about a featured product, catch up on the latest conservation news, and check out an interview with Madi Vorva, the co-leader of a successful eight-year campaign to remove palm oil from Girl Scout cookies.
+We are proud to announce the release of our sixth newsletter, Issue 2020.3!
+This issue’s theme is educating others, and includes information about exciting upcoming events, an online palm oil lesson plan, and the Orangutan Gang’s new Etsy page.
+You can also take on a rainforest challenge, learn about the new Intersectional Environmentalism movement, and check out an interview with Michelle Desilets, the Executive Director of Orangutan Land Trust.
 Sign up today to receive our newsletter via email.

 Over the course of this summer, The Orangutan Gang released a series of videos on Instagram TV with detailed information about orangutans, palm oil, and conservation.
 These Conservation Clips provide an excellent ten-minute crash course about palm oil and how you can become a changemaker, and they’re now available to watch on YouTube!

 After you finish watching these Conservation Clips, you’re prepared to become a changemaker and Orangutan Supporter.
 Take our pledge to join The Orangutan Gang and help save orangutans!

 Intersectional Environmentalism is a growing movement calling on conservationists to commit to addressing environmental and social justice issues within the framework of sustainability.
 Intersectional environmentalism operates on the following tenets: